-At $\le$ 4.5 bn, new medium- and long-term business in the segment showed a sharp decrease of 16 % on the prior-year figure ( $\le$ 5.4 bn).
+At $\notin$ 4.5 bn, new medium- and long-term business in the segment showed a sharp decrease of 16 % on the prior-year figure ( $\notin$ 5.4 bn).

-Net interest income in the segment came to $\in 319$ m, a year-on-year increase of $\in 71$ m, and was generated mainly by the Corporate Banking, Savings Banks and SME, and Asset Finance units.
+Net interest income in the segment came to $\leq 319$ m, a year-onyear increase of $\leq 71$ m, and was generated mainly by the Corporate Banking, Savings Banks and SME, and Asset Finance units.
 The growth here is almost entirely attributable to Savings Banks and SME.
 Whereas Corporate Banking likewise posted a sharp rise, net interest income at Asset Finance dropped slightly.
 Net interest income for Capital Markets declined, while the contributions from public sector and Sparkasse business were almost unchanged.
-Loss allowances amounted to a net addition of $\in 10$ m, a comparatively low figure but higher than in the previous year (net addition of $\in 4$ m).
+Loss allowances amounted to a net addition of $\leq 10$ m, a comparatively low figure but higher than in the previous year (net addition of $\leq 4$ m).